joinpursuit/Pursuit-Core-iOS/lessons/unit6/avplayerviewcontroller/README.md

 1. Create a visualization of ```loadedTimeRanges``` and ```seekableTimeRanges``` using KVO.
 1. Make interface for switching among items.
 1. Use AVQueuePlayer to create a playlist.
 What should the interface be?
 What are the barriers to testing it?

+## Homework

+You can do this work on the master branch of your fork of https://github.com/C4Q/AC3.2-AVPlayerKVO.
+I've selected these required exercises.
+Feel free to do any of the others.

+1. Add total duration and current time labels adjacent to your progress slider.
+1. Create a visualization of ```loadedTimeRanges``` and ```seekableTimeRanges``` using KVO.
+1. Support rotation by putting controls to the right of the frame on landscape and under it for portrait.